 We support UE4 right now, and are working on Unity.

 What platforms do you support?

-Well, the pixel decoding itself is completely cross-platform.
-But the pre-supplied pixel shaders are available for D3D9, D3D11, D3D12, Sony PS4 and Microsoft XboxOne.
-But if your platform has a way to create a high color depth frame buffer, then you can use Bink HDR there just fine.
+The pixel decoding is completely cross-platform.
+Pre-compiled pixel shaders are only supplied for D3D9, D3D11, D3D12, Sony PS4 and Microsoft XboxOne.
+But if your platform has a way to create a high color-depth frame buffer, then you can use Bink HDR there fine.

 How do I make HDR videos to compress?

-Adobe Premiere added support for HDR files in late 2016 and early 2017.
-This support is still improving and eventually HDR will be no more exotic than any other type of video.
-Right now, you might have to experiment with cameras and video formats to build your HDR video pipeline.
+Adobe Premiere added support for HDR files in late 2016.
+This support is still improving - eventually HDR will be no more exotic than any other type of video.
+For now, you might have to experiment with cameras and video formats to build your HDR video pipeline.
 The most reliable way is to just have Bink HDR compress a series of OpenEXR files - this always works.
-If you are compressing game capture footage, just use OpenEXR files - simple and reliable.
+If you're compressing game capture footage, just use OpenEXR files - very simple.